- Garden / Landscaping / Patio — 253

 Find a beautiful wall to wall rug for starters.
 Carpet tiles are also a great idea since they can be arranged in different ways to create different effects.

 Make temporary changes

-For small costs you may be able to swap the drawer and cabinet hardware for something you like.
+For small costs, you may be able to swap the drawer and cabinet hardware for something you like.
 Keep the old ones to restore if you think it might cause an issue.
-Apply the same to your lighting fixtures, but make sure to enlist the services of professional for this one.
-In fact, in many states it’s illegal to handle lighting issues without proper certification.
+Apply the same to your lighting fixtures, but make sure to enlist the services of professionals for this one.
+In fact, in many states, it’s illegal to handle lighting issues without proper certification.

 As always, keep the old ones safely to return them when moving time comes.

 - Aug 25, 2021 Adjustable-Rate Mortgage vs. Fixed-Rate Mortgage by Guest

 - Aug 1, 2021 Personal Loans or Home Equity Loans, Which Is Better for Consolidating Debts by Guest

 - Jul 29, 2021 Do This One Thing and Your House Value Would Go Up by Guest

 - Jul 23, 2021 Do These 5 Things Before Moving by Guest

 - Jul 20, 2021 5 Real Estate Investment Ideas You Need to Know by Guest